-A purpose-built stadium is proposed to be built next door to Dandenong Train Stadium, making it easily accessible via public transport and major road networks.
+A purpose-built stadium is proposed to be built next door to Dandenong Train Station, making it easily accessible via public transport and major road networks.
 This stadium would provide an iconic landmark for the region.

 Dandenong is commonly referred to as the capital of the South-East and is the preferred location for the Team 11 home ground.